 We don’t want anyone to be on the receiving end of that feeling of rejection if we can help it.
 Of course, we teach kids in our class to respect one another and use read-alouds to build empathy, but we have a better way of avoiding the hurt feelings that can happen during turn-and-talks: long-term partnerships.

 Long-term partnerships are valuable for reasons beyond avoiding hurt feelings.
 They ensure that turn-and-talks or any time spent collaborating can happen quickly and efficiently.
 They also ensure that students get to know each other well: well enough to engage in meaningful conversation and reflection that helps each member of the partnership grow.

-As co-teachers, we can clearly see the power of this type of partnership.
+As co-teachers in a fourth-grade classroom, we can clearly see the power of this type of partnership.
 Having a professional relationship as partners is one of the most rewarding parts of our job.
 Who wouldn’t benefit from having another person they know and trust to bounce ideas off of, give feedback to, and get feedback from?
 Because we see the benefits, we make sure to set up structures in our classroom so our students can see the power of partnerships as well.